stormchaserroleplaying/stormchaserRPG/Combat/Melee/Trip/index.md

 *Attack*<br>
 **Actions:** 1

 Make an unarmed attack roll vs the target's unarmed weapon skill.

 If your target is smaller than you, you have +1d.
 If the target is larger than you, you suffer -1d.
-On a hit, the target is knocked [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/.)

 The target of a trip may be no more than one size larger than you and must be within your reach.

+**Success:** The target is knocked [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).

-Critical Success: The target takes 1dM physical damage for every critical hit die.
+**Critical Success:** The target takes an additional 1dM bludgeoning damage for every additional hit in your dice pool.